charlesvill/ObsidianVault/ObsidianVault/CS50/Javascript - CS50.md

 html:

 - autofocus="true" - this will autofocus on the box
+- essential meta tag for smaller devices:
+	- `<meta name="viewport" content="initial-scale=1, width=device-width">`
+	- this sets the viewport of window to width of the device screen so that you dont have massive pages on a small screen.

 validator.w3.org - way to validate your own code to make sure that it is correct

 Javascript:
 	- useful repeat function: `window.setInterval(fnName, 500)` where the 500 is in miliseconds
 - the notes for cs50 includes some more examples of how to use the different listeners for event listeners.
+-